BKWLD/codebasehq/README.md

 	# The same as before, but fetch first so the diff is up to date
 	git fetch staging && git log staging/master..master | php artisan codebasehq:deploy-tickets

-	# Specify which server enviornment you are deploying to
+	# Specify which server environment you are deploying to
 	git fetch staging && git log staging/master..master | php artisan codebasehq:deploy-tickets --server=staging

 	# Save the the log before you deploy, then tell CodebaseHQ about it after